 Variations / Types

-Means extremely funny.
+Means something is extremely funny.

 Describes something extremely noisy.